iamkubi/pydactyl/README.md

 ## State of the project

-This wrapper is still very much a work in progress.
-Not all APIs are implemented, and the way results are returned may change until the wrapper is feature complete.

-If you do encounter problems, find APIs that haven't been implemented, or have a feature request please file a [Github issue][issues].
+This wrapper is mostly complete for Pterodactyl 0.7.
+If you encounter problems, find APIs that haven't been implemented, or have a feature request please file a [Github issue][issues].

 ## Installing